apify/apify-docs/content/academy/dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md

 ## [](#next) Next up

-So far, this is the last lesson of the Advanced web scraping course, but stay tuned!
-We will keep adding more lessons as we go.
+So far, this is the last lesson of this course, but stay tuned!
+We will be frequently adding more lessons, so stay tuned!